 I couldn’t have been happier with the way this soup turned out.
 I’ll be eating it in regular rotation this winter.
 So, I may even double the recipe and freeze it too…

 I’d love to hear what your favorite soup recipe is.
 Leave a comment below to let me know!

 Melt butter in a large saucepan over medium heat.
 Add onion and saute until translucent.
 Add tomatoes and their juice, salt, pepper, baking soda and thyme.
 Bring to a boil, reduce heat and simmer uncovered about 15 minutes or until slightly thickened.

 Using an immersion blender, process until smooth.
 Alternatively, transfer contents to a blender and process until smooth.

-With soup over low heat, stir in orange juice and heavy cream.
+With soup over low heat, slowly stir in orange juice and heavy cream.
 Season to taste with salt and pepper.

 Although fresh squeezed orange juice is preferred in this recipe, a high-quality bottled orange juice will work as well.

 If you loved this Tomato Orange Soup I would appreciate it so much if you would give this recipe a star review!
 Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.